 The Enduring Legacy of Bilbo’s Banishment

 In popular culture, the episode has taken on a life of its own.
-Adaptations—from animated series to stage productions—often amplify the dwarves’ private remorse, giving voice to characters who, in the original text, remain silent.
+In practice, adaptations—from animated series to stage productions—often amplify the dwarves’ private remorse, giving voice to characters who, in the original text, remain silent.
 These creative choices reflect an audience desire to see the internal conflict of the dwarven company made explicit, perhaps as a way of reconciling the dissonance between the narrative’s heroic climax and its morally ambiguous undercurrents.

 Concluding Thoughts